edisedis777/Bayesian-Test-Results-Calculator/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.